Best & Worst Subaru Legacy Years

 • Missing brake pedal mounting bracket bolts (because who needs those?)

 Curious about the 2020 Legacy’s growing pains?
-Take a glimpse at the NHTSA’s files on recalls and complaints.
+Take a glance at the NHTSA’s files on recalls and complaints.

 Subaru Legacy Resale Values